So I absolutely love this fruit and nut rye sourdough. It's just so delicious and tastes so decadent and nourishing!

 Pre ferment for the night before

-Tip the rye flour and salt into the wet mix and then add 150g hot water straight over the dry mixture.
+Tip the rye flour and salt into your wet mix and then add 150g hot water straight over the dry mixture.

 Mix together quickly.

-Add the chopped fruit and nuts, orange zest and mixed spice and fold in evenly.
+Add the chopped figs and nuts and fold in evenly.

 Put the mixture into a lightly greased loaf tin, smooth the top and sprinkle with a light dusting of rye flour.

 Cover with a shower cap or plastic bag and prove for a couple of hours.

 Bake at 200 C for 40 minutes.

 Cool, remove from the tin and leave until completely cold before slicing.

 These wee crackers are simple to make and so good!
 And a great way of using up discarded or past its peak sourdough starter!